htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   SSL certificate.
   :jira:`2080`

-- Fixed bug in the *condor_userlog* tool where it would crash when reading logs with parallel universe jobs in it.
+- Fixed bug in the :tool:`condor_userlog` tool where it would crash when reading logs with parallel universe jobs in it.
   :jira:`2099`